kallaway/100-days-of-code/intl/ja/log.md

 I've learned about regular expression.
 The `gsub-method` can be used to replace the string that matches the regular expression of the first argument with the string of the second argument. text = '123,456-9999' text.gsub(',', ':')  #=> "123:456-9999"

+#100DaysOfCode
+Day: 004/100
+Three validation methods related to Minitests.
+1. assert_equal b, a /Pass if a is equal to b.
+2. asser a /Pass if a is true.
+3. refute a /Pass if a is false.